Infineon/mtb-example-btsdk-rfcomm-map-client/README.md

 1. When you try to connect, you will see a message that connection is not successful, though pairing is successful.
 Go to the Bluetooth&#174; menu and enable "Show Notifications" for Map\_client device.
 After this step, you will be able to connect successfully.
 2. After first connection with the MAP client, you will see only 10 messages in the Inbox.
 You will not be able to see messages in other folders such as Outbox or Deleted.
 On switching from Inbox to another folder, and then switching back to Inbox, you will not see the messages in Inbox.
 On older iOS releases, you will not be able any messages in any folders.
 3. If you receive messages from another phone while you are connected to the MAP client app, those messages will appear in Inbox.
+4. Send (or reply to) message is not allowed.

 ## BTSTACK version